Computer Science and Engineering

 Technology and Information Management Minor

-Computing is the field that is most strongly influencing the societal, industrial, and technological advances of this century, bringing a revolution spanning from what humans can do (via information technology, data science, e-commerce, and more) to how they communicate (the web, social networks, mobile devices, and virtual/augmented reality).
-Indeed, as of April 2021, three of the four largest companies worldwide by market capitalization are all information technology companies.
+Computing is the field that is most strongly influencing the societal, industrial, and technological advances of this century, bringing a revolution spanning from what humans can do (via information technology, artificial intelligence, data science, e-commerce, and more) to how they communicate (the web, social networks, generative AI, mobile devices, and virtual/augmented reality).
+Indeed, as of 2023, six of the seven largest companies worldwide by market capitalization are all information technology companies.
 The rapid and targeted communication afforded by these systems has affected our culture and politics.
-Computing, from hardware to algorithms and networking, is responsible for an increasing share of the value even of products that once were purely mechanical systems, such as automobiles.
+Computing, from hardware to AI, algorithms and networking, is responsible for an increasing share of the value even of products that once were purely mechanical systems, such as automobiles.

 Computing spans multiple areas that are continually evolving, spurred by both technological and theoretical advances; the current areas can be roughly categorized as follows:

-• Design and architecture, or how computing systems are built: from VLSI/CAD, to architectures and parallel systems.
+- Design and architecture, or how computing systems are built: from transistors to architectures and parallel systems.

-• Data science, or how to computationally understand information about the world, including artificial intelligence and machine learning, natural language processing and vision.
+- Artificial Intelligence, or how to computationally understand information about the world, including data science, generative AI, machine learning, natural language processing and vision.

 Computing at UC Santa Cruz has already attained a very high level of international recognition.
 The Computer Science and Engineering Department’s organization, as a single cohesive department, facilitates new projects and courses that span multiple areas.
 As a broad department, it benefits from a wider and more prepared graduate student cohort, and the close coordination of degrees with course offerings that provide engineering majors with more streamlined and cutting-edge degree programs.
 With its proximity to Silicon Valley and its outstanding research, UCSC is a leader in computing research and education.